Download the guide

 Flags, emblems and 'sectional symbols'

-We will continue to target areas for the re-imaging programme and establish links with key to assist in developing estate based re-imaging programmes.
+We will continue to support areas through the re-imaging process and establish links with key organisations to assist in developing estate based re-imaging projects.

-An initial evaluation suggest a significant shift away from paramilitary displays.
+An initial evaluation suggested a significant shift away from paramilitary displays.
 We will continue to roll-out the flag protocol with local councils and seek to create designated flag areas within social housing areas.

 We have prepared a downloadable leaflet, A Good Practice Guide to Flags, Emblems and Sectional Symbols (PDF 264 kB) which can be downloaded below: